Gynazole-1 (butoconazole) treats vaginal yeast infections with one dose, but it is expensive compared to other options.

 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Gynazole-1 (butoconazole) is designed to stay in the vagina and release medication slowly over 4 days.
-You should feel relief within that time.
-If you are still having symptoms over 4 days, contact your healthcare provider.
+Most people will feel relief within the first 24 hours after using Gynazole-1.
+Gynazole-1 is designed to stay in place in your vagina for 4 days after using.
+If you don't feel relief within 4 days, please contact your healthcare provider.
 You may need a different medication to treat your infection.

 Gynazole-1 (butoconazole) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.